-EQG The median surface chlorophyll-a concentration at the boundary of the LEPA is not to exceed the 80th percentile of historical reference site data.
+EQG The median surface chlorophyll-a concentration at the boundary of the LEPA is not to exceed the 80 th percentile of historical reference site data.
+Notes: 1.
+E EQG = Environmental quality quideline; LEPA = low ecological protection area.

 Chlorophyll-a in surface waters ranged from 0.2 μ g/L to 0.4 μ g/L across all sites (Figure 3.1).
-The median chlorophyll-a concentration in surface waters for compliance monitoring sites was 0.3 μ g/L. This was above the 80th percentile of historical reference site data (0.2 μ g/L from 2003-2022: yellow dashed line in Figure 3.1), exceeding the EQG for surface water chlorophyll-a.
+The median chlorophyll-a concentration in surface waters for compliance monitoring sites was 0.3 μ g/L. This was above the 80th percentile of historical reference site data (0.2 μ g/L from 2003-2023: yellow dashed line in Figure 3.1), exceeding the EQG for surface water chlorophyll-a.

-- 1. Water quality monitoring occurred at compliance sites C11-C15 on 10 January, C11-C15 on 8 February and C13-C16, C1 on 16 March 2023, as a result of prevailing currents at the time of sampling. - 2.
-Dark grey bars indicate sites relevant to the Environmental Quality Guideline (EQG) for chlorophyll-a. - 3.
-Yellow dashed line represents the 80th percentile of historical reference site data which is the Environmental Quality Guideline (0.2 μg/L) for surface chlorophyll-a.
+1. Water quality monitoring occurred at compliance sites C5-C9 on 10 January, C11-C15 on 06 February and C13-C16, C1 on 06 March 2024, as a result of prevailing currents at the time of sampling.

+2. Dark grey bars indicate sites relevant to the Environmental Quality Guideline (EQG) for chlorophyll-a.

+3. Yellow dashed line represents the 80th percentile of historical reference site data which is the Environmental Quality Guideline (0.2 μg/L) for surface chlorophyll-a.